 'abnormal' extent, is able to drive the 'abnormal' situation out and back

 to normality.
 However, this is not in accordance with ecological laws and

 has not been proved.

 trophic structure: fisheries collapses cause fishermen to fish for

 less desirable, often smaller fish.
 Eventually they fish for those species

-of the fish stock.
+level of the fish stock.
 A marine reserve may be able to revert this.
 However,

 the main recruitment into a marine reserve still comes from outside, thus